lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 +------------------------------+
 |      LPWAN L2 technologies   |
 +------------------------------+
-         DEV or NGW
+         Dev or NGW

 ~~~~
 {: #FigStack title='Simplified Protocol Stack for LP-WAN'}

-Note that in some LPWAN technologies, only the Devs have a device ID.
+In some LPWAN technologies, only the Devs have a device ID.
-Therefore, when such technologies are used, it is necessary to statically define an IID for the Link Local address for the SCHC C/D.
+When such technologies are used, it is necessary to statically define an IID for the Link Local address for the SCHC C/D.

 ~~~~